Fysh-Fyve/fysh/README.md

 <*/><
 ```

-A fysh tank `[ ]` is an array of fysh separated by fysh food `-`
+A fysh tank `[ ]` is an array of fysh separated by fysh food `-`.

 ```
 ><steven> ≈ [><({(°> - ><({(°>] ~
 ```

-These fysh tanks can be traversed using a fysh
+These fysh tanks can be traversed using a fysh.

 ```
 ><steven>[><(({°>] ~